Enalean/tuleap-documentation-en/languages/en/user-guide/citizen.rst

 Becoming a Tuleap Citizen
 =====================================

-You can learn more about the various class of citizen in the dedicated section (see  :ref:`classes-of-citizens`).
+You can learn more about the various class of Tuleap citizens in the dedicated section (see  :ref:`classes-of-citizens`).

 User Registration
 ------------------

-As suggested above, the first thing to do for a newcomer is to create her own account on Tuleap.
+As suggested above, the first thing to do for newcomers is to create their own account on Tuleap.
 Becoming a registered Tuleap user doesn't imply any commitment on your part to host any of your software projects on Tuleap.
-It simply gives you more freedom when you browse the site and allows Tuleap to serve you with personalized information.
+It simply gives you more freedom when you browse the site and allows Tuleap to provide you with personalized information.

 Registering on Tuleap is quick and easy: